 The Share Portal allows shareholders to access their shareholding.
 The Share Portal is:

 To access the full range of online services you will need to register on the Share Portal.
 You will then be able to:

-Link is constantly monitoring and improving security on the Share Portal to ensure your details are kept safe and secure.
+Computershare is constantly monitoring and improving security on the Share Portal to ensure your details are kept safe and secure.

 Computershare can then unlock your account for you.
-Accounts are locked for your online security - to prevent any person or program hacking in to your account.
+Accounts are locked for your online security - to prevent any person or program hacking into your account.

 Computershare can provide this cover for you, in which case the total fee you will be liable to pay will increase based on the current share price.
 However, if you prefer, you can make your own arrangements by having the indemnity form guaranteed by a suitably authorised bank, insurance company or guarantee society.

 Once you return the completed letter of indemnity, it will be processed and the replacement share certificate(s) will be sent to you within ten working days.

 If you need the share certificate(s) more quickly, Computershare offers a secure mailing service for an extra fee.
 The replacement share certificate(s) will then be sent to you within two working days.
 When calling Computershare please ask the Customer Service Representative about this service.

 When we receive the letter of indemnity, we may need to carry out satisfactory security and anti-fraud checks.